Continue.dev Review 2026: Async PR Agents, Tested

 | Best for | Team PR automation | Individual power users |

-Bottom line: Continue.dev is better for team workflows and async automation.
+Bottom line: Continue.dev is better for solo and team workflows and async automation.
 Claude Code is better for solo developers who want a powerful terminal agent.

 Continue.dev vs Aider